vhoulbreque/fasttext-tuning/README.md

  - [ ] get_metrics is dependent on the labels names
  - [ ] no time output
  - [ ] better print output
+ - [ ] save best model
+ - [ ] gestion of train/test files to be enhanced